grafana/mimir/docs/sources/architecture/querier.md

 - Block `deletion-mark.json` existence and content
 - Tenant `bucket-index.json.gz` content

-Using the metadata cache reduces the number of API calls to long-term storage and eliminates the number of API calls that scale linearly as the number of querier and store-gateway replicas increases.
+Using the metadata cache reduces the number of API calls to long-term storage and stops the number of the API calls that scale linearly with the number of querier and store-gateway replicas.

 To enable the metadata cache, set `-blocks-storage.bucket-store.metadata-cache.backend`.